Skip to Content

 • Age Discrimination in Employment Act (ADEA): Under the U.S. Equal Employment Opportunity Commission, the ADEA protects employees who are 40+ years old from discrimination on the basis of age ("ageism").

 By taking proactive measures to prevent harassment and discrimination and securing representation from an experienced workplace discrimination attorney, employers can navigate these challenging situations more effectively and protect their businesses from costly litigation and reputational damage.
+If your business needs guidance to stay compliant with local and federal requirements, a knowledgeable workplace discrimination attorney in New York can help you address questions and avoid legal pitfalls.

 Fight harassment at work with a trusted workplace harassment attorney in New York.
-Contact us online or call (646) 766-8308 today for legal support!
+Contact us online or call (646) 760-3456 today for legal support!

 How Our Workplace Harassment & Discrimination Attorney Can Help Your Business